 Change is hard on human beings.
-Moving from one city is a stressor.
+Moving is a stressor.
+Moving your job and home.
 Even traveling on a plane to Hawaii for a wonderful vacation has certain elements of stress.
 Its always nice to come home.
 But what if you carried “home” with you, wherever you were, whatever stage of life you were in?

 Menopause Natural Treatment in Ayurveda

 How Change Affects the Body Mind in Ayurveda: Vata

 In Ayurveda change can elevate Vata dosha because Vata by its very nature is increased by movement, whether commuting to work on the bus or in your car, whether the stimulating movement of sound waves through the cell phone, whether the barrage of noise and images from media like t.v. and video games.
 We were not designed, biologically, for the modern world, and much that we have created elevates Vata.
 And Vata, by its nature reacts to change with fear and anxiety and insomnia, which is most often a symptom of anxiety.